Gotokuji Temple in Photos

 Conclusion

 I like Gotokuji Temple a lot.
 The architecture of the main hall is beautiful, and the cats are something different.
-It also has that piece of Tokyo history with the Ii family graves.
+It also has a piece of Tokyo history with the Ii family graves.

-If you like this type of temple, there are two others I would recommend.
+If you like this type of temple, I recommend two others.
 One of them is Toyokawa Inari Betsuin which has a strong fox theme!
 The other is Imado shrine which also claims to be the home to the Maneki Neko!

-To learn more about the cats, you can read about them on Wikipedia.
-You’ll find it interesting.
-It’s easy to understand why the Gotokuji Temple felines are so beloved.
+Read about the cats on Wikipedia to learn more.
+The article is interesting.
+It’s easy to understand why the Gotokuji Temple felines are beloved.

 External related websites: